Haselnussbomber/HaselTweaks/README.md

   - You are in a place where glamour plates are allowed to be applied.
   - The glamour plate covers the slot(s) that caused the mismatch.
   - The mismatch was not caused by mainhand/headgear visibility or visor state.
-- "Automatically update portrait"
-  Only works for gear sets that are not linked with a glamour plate.

 ### Reveal Duty Requirements